5l1v3r1/tcpdump-2/README.md

     tcpdump net 1.2.3.0/24

-### Basic communication (very verbose)

-* Low - Good amount of traffic, with verbosity and no name help
+#### Low Output:

     tcpdump -nnvvS

-* Medium - -We add -X for payload but doesn’t grab any more of the packet
+#### Medium Output:

     tcpdump -nnvvXS

+#### Heavy Output:

-* Heavy - The final “s” increases the snaplength, grabbing the whole packet tcpdump -nnvvXSs 1514
+    tcpdump -nnvvXSs 1514

 # Getting Creative

-Expressions are very nice, but the real magic of tcpdump comes from the ability to combine them in creative ways in order to isolate exactly what you’re looking for.
+* Expressions are very nice, but the real magic of tcpdump comes from the ability to combine them in creative ways in order to isolate exactly what you’re looking for.

 ## There are three ways to do combination:

 ### AND

     and or &&

 ### OR

     or or ||

 ### EXCEPT

     not or !

-## Example:
+# Usage Example:

 ### Traffic that’s from 192.168.1.1 AND destined for ports 3389 or 22

     tcpdump 'src 192.168.1.1 and (dst port 3389 or 22)'

 # Advanced

 ### Show me all URG packets: